pelias-deprecated/chef-osmpolygons/README.md

 ----------------
 Downloads the planet pbf, installs dependencies and extracts admin boundaries from the data.
 Optionally, you can slice up the resulting data into smaller extracts defined by bounding boxes.

+Alternatively, you can choose to specify an alternate pbf (i.e. an extract for example) rather than use the entire planet.

 What hardware do I need?
 ------------------------
 * ~125GB of free disk space